abdullahahmadarslan/MediQuery-LLAMA2-LANGCHAIN-RAG/README.md

    - Embeddings are downloaded via the `download_hugging_face_embeddings` function.
    - Chroma database performs semantic search to retrieve relevant documents.
    - The LLaMA model generates context-aware answers.
+   - LangChain coordinates the pipeline, ensuring smooth integration of components.
 4. **Response**:
    - The bot's response is displayed in the chat interface.